-4. Connections, visco-elasto-plastic, less melt
+5. Connections, visco-elasto-plastic, less melt

-So far, our models considered the partially molten viscous chambers to have a uniform and low viscosity of 10^{19} Pas, which implicitly implies that the melt content is sufficiently large to weaken the effective viscosity of the chambers to this amount (from an effective solid rock viscosity of $10^{23} - 10^{24}$ Pas).
-Yet, seismic tomography results suggests that the melt fraction in the upper chamber may be no more than 10% and even less in the deeper chamber [1].
-Whereas it is unclear how robust these findings are, given the km-scale wavelength of seismic waves and the dampening used in seismic tomography inversions, it is at least feasible that the effective viscosity is larger than we assumed.
-We therefore performed an additional simulation in which the viscosity of the magma chambers was increased by two orders of magnitudes.
-Results show that this reduces the maximum surface velocities by a factor 6 from 1.2 to 0.2 cm/a (figure 5D).
-This thus suggests that the viscosity of the partially molten chambers does play an important role for the surface velocities, and that this is not solely affected by the rheology of the host rocks.
+So far, our models considered the partially molten viscous reservoirs to have a uniform and low viscosity of 10 Pa s, which implies that the melt content is sufficiently large to weaken the effective viscosity of the reservoirs to this amount (from an effective solid rock viscosity of $10^{23} - 10^{24}$ Pa s).
+Yet, seismic tomography results suggests that the melt fraction in the upper reservoir may be no more than 10% and even less in the deeper reservoir [33].
+Whereas it is unclear how robust these findings are, given the km-scale wavelength of seismic waves and the dampening used in seismic tomography inversions. it is at least feasible that the effective viscosity is larger than we assumed.
+We therefore performed an additional simulation in which the viscosity of the magma reservoirs was increased by two orders of magnitudes.
+Results show that this reduces the maximum surface velocities by a factor 6, from 1.2 to 0.2 cm/yr (figure 5D).
+This suggests that the viscosity of the reservoirs does play an important role for the surface velocities, and that this is not solely affected by the rheology of the host rocks.

-5. Connections, visco-elasto-plastic, mantle influx
+6. Connections, visco-elasto-plastic, mantle influx

-In volcanology, uplift rates of volcanoes are often interpreted by comparing them with predictions of analytical or numerical models that consider a (spherical) magma chamber that is emplaced at a given depth and has a certain amount of overpressure applied at its boundary.
-Physically, this approach mimics the inflation of a magma chamber after the addition of new batch of magma, and if this magma chamber is embedded in a compressible elastic host rock, it will deform both the host rocks and the free surface [e.g 11, 13].
-In numerical codes, this is typically done by treating the magma chamber itself as a boundary condition, which can be benchmarked versus the elastic Mogi solution [3] or a visco-elastic variation of it [9].
+In volcanology, uplift rates of volcanoes are often interpreted by comparing them with predictions of analytical or numerical models that consider a (spherical) magma reservoir that is emplaced at a given depth and has a certain amount of overpressure applied at its boundary.
+Physically, this approach mimics the inflation of a magma reservoir after the addition of a new batch of magma, and if this magma reservoir is embedded in a compressible elastic host rock, it will deform both the host rocks and the free surface [e.g 6, 27].
+In numerical codes, this is typically done by treating the magma reservoir itself as a boundary condition, which can be benchmarked versus the elastic Mogi solution [45] or a visco-elastic variation of it [22].
 Whereas this approach is certainly applicable to address deformation within the shallow crust beneath a volcano, there are a number of problems of employing it to the whole lithosphere.
 The first issue is related to where the magma pulse comes from.
-In Yellowstone, magma in the upper chamber may either come from the mantle plume (an influx condition in our setup), or from extraction of melt from the lower chamber, which would result in both inflation in the upper crust and deflation in the lower crust.
+In Yellowstone, magma in the upper reservoir may either come from the mantle plume (an influx condition in our setup), or from extraction of melt from the lower reservoir, which would result in both inflation in the upper crust and deflation in the lower crust.
 We consider both scenarios.

 The first scenario assumes that additional magma in the upper crust comes from a new pulse of magma in the asthenosphere.
-The usual way of implementing this in numerical models, by setting an internal pressure boundary condition, has the disadvantage that it effectively eliminates the background lithospheric uplift rate, caused by the density difference between the magma chamber and the host rocks.
+The usual way of implementing this in numerical models, by setting an internal pressure boundary condition, has the disadvantage of eliminating the background lithospheric uplift rate, caused by the density difference between the magma reservoir and the host rocks.
 This thus implies that such models only consider the effect of overpressure on deformation.
-An alternative approach, which we follow here, is to apply an overpressure condition at the lower boundary of the model, which propagates through the system and causes an inflation of the upper chamber, as long as it is connected to the lower boundary through weak zones.
-This has the advantage that it mimics more closely what happens in nature and allows for more complex partially molten regions, while at the same time taking the buoyancy effect of the chambers into account.
+An alternative approach, which we follow here, is to apply an overpressure condition at the lower boundary of the model, which propagates through the system and causes an inflation of the upper reservoir, as long as it is connected to the lower boundary through weak zones.
+This has the advantage that it mimics more closely what happens in nature and allows for more complex partially molten regions, while at the same time taking the buoyancy effect of the reservoirs into account.
 To test whether this approach works, we benchmarked our implementation with the Del Negro viscoelastic benchmark (Appendix 3).